amovah/aa/README.md

 # aa

-I saw in my android device a game that game called aa.
+I saw in my android device a game that game is called aa.
 It's interested for me.
 I made a decision at that moment to create a game with canvas.
 Finally, I have created it, but a little part of the game.

 ## Play